Ryszard Ochyra: Legacy

 In 1986, botanist and mycologist Jiří Váňa circumscribed the moss genus Ochyraea, which is in the family Amblystegiaceae and named in Rysard's honor.

 Works

 Between 1974 and 2019, Ochyra published 1,580 works.
 He has described or coauthored 48 new species of moss.
-Between 1978 and 2000, Ochyra co-edited and distributed five bryophyte exsiccata series, among others Bryophyta Antarctica exsiccata.
+Between 1978 and 2000, Ochyra co-edited and distributed five bryophyte exsiccata series, among others Musci Poloniae exsiccati, ab Instituto Botanico Academiae Scientiarum Polonae editi, Bryophyta Antarctica exsiccata and together with Tamás Pócs Bryophyta Africana selecta.